alanbraz/cognitive-head-hunter/README.md

 6. Include a [Personality Insights][personality-insights] service in your application.

-7. Include a `MongoLab` service in your application.
+7. Include a [cloudant][Cloudant NoSQL DB] service in your application.
+No database or view need to be created now, it will be done by the app on start-up.

 8. Create two `USER_DEFINED` Environment Variables in your bluemix app named `LINKEDIN_APPKEY` and `LINKEDIN_APPSECRET`, initially with no values.
+(Continue reading to know how to create one)

 9. Restart your application.